Chinese organizers cancel NBA fan event amid free speech row

 NBA China, launched in 2008 to run the league’s business, is now worth more than $4 billion, according to Forbes.

-The NBA had planned media events in Shanghai this week ahead of the Nets-Lakers game, but Chinese organizers canceled an event at a Shanghai school on Tuesday and an open training session with the Nets on Wednesday.
+The NBA had planned media events in Shanghai this week ahead of the Nets-Lakers game, but Chinese organisers cancelled an event at a Shanghai school on Tuesday and an open training session with the Nets on Wednesday.

-Chinese celebrities had already said they would boycott the “fans’ night” before it was canceled.
+Chinese celebrities had already said they would boycott the “fans’ night” before it was cancelled.

 State television dropped plans to air NBA exhibition games in China this week, saying a country’s sovereignty and social stability were “not within the scope of freedom of speech.”
 China has accused the West of stirring up anti-Beijing sentiment in Hong Kong.